ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

    be rebuilt without any change to the code.
 This format should be compatible with the new OS versions once supported by Ndless, as long as backward compatibility can be kept.
+ - Custom syscalls should be defined using SYSCALL_CUSTOM (see above)
  - The "PRG\0" signature before main() isn't required anymore, you can remove ir
  - MakeTNS doesn't exist anymore.
 You must objcopy directly to the .tns file in your Makefile.